About the course

 A suitable honours degree at 2:2 or above;

-GCSE English language, mathematics and science at grade C / 4 or above;
+GCSE English language and mathematics at grade C / 4 or above;

 Your personal statement is important.
 It should demonstrate that you have an understanding of the profession which you are entering.